WalmsleyIsRad/WalmsleyIsRad.github.io/index.md

 # Lists 9/27/2018

 This week I learned how to create a list.
 I learned that if you want to print only the first string in a list, you have to type list[0].
 I learned how to code and produce a graph.
 I learned how to write boolean statements in an if statement.
 I learned that you can print certain things from a list.
 I learned that you can type integers and strings into a list and it will function.

+---

+# Loops Part 1 10/5/2018

+This week I learned how to add to a list.
+I learned how to remove something from a list.
+I learned how to print the list in all caps.
+I learned how to print the list backwards.
+I learned the basics of a for loop.
+I learned that a loop will repeat code as many times as you want it to.